AshtonSpy/St10486273-IMAD-Assignment-FoodApp/README.md

 The code works, but it could be improved.
 Instead of multiple if-else statements, a when statement would be cleaner.
 Also, instead of just saying "Spelling error!", the app could suggest valid options.
 Finally, adding functionality to the reset button would make it more useful.

-Link for Student St10486273 Assignment repository
+Link for Student St10486273 Assignment repository: https://github.com/AshtonSpy/St10486273-IMAD-Assignment-FoodApp.git

 ![HAW-2025 (31) - lab-e3d883f6-6396-4c12-9c3d-80296dc3f996 westeurope cloudapp azure com_7031 - Remote Desktop Connection 2025_04_02 18_28_50](https://github.com/user-attachments/assets/8a2c8373-add9-4e75-ad7d-44c97c12c24c)